uio-carpentry/organisational/meetings/170216_organizer.md

 ##Carpentry week/RezBas 2018

-- Start planning for 2018 event in June/July 2017
+- Start planning for 2018 event in August 2017
-- Date Carpentry Week/ResBaz 2018: January 2018
+- Date ResBaz 2018: January/February 2018
 - More people need to get aware of us (all faculties at UiO + externals)
 - If we have a program early enough we can get into different newsletters at UiO
 - We can create posters